rootsongjc/kubernetes-handbook/content/en/blog/sidecar-injection-iptables-and-traffic-routing/index.md

 Whichever transparent hijacking scheme is used, the problem of obtaining the real destination IP/port needs to be solved, using the iptables scheme through getsockopt, `tproxy` can read the destination address directly, by modifying the call interface, hook connect scheme reads in a similar way to tproxy.

-After transparent hijacking, the  `sockmap` can shorten the packet traversal path and improve forwarding performance in the outbound direction, provided that the kernel version meets the requirements (4.16 and above).
+After the transparent hijacking, the  `sockmap` can shorten the packet traversal path and improve forwarding performance in the outbound direction, provided that the kernel version meets the requirements (4.16 and above).

 ## References